Flood Insurance Explained: Cost, Coverage & Do You Need It?

 Protect what matters most with award-winning home insurance.

-How Much Does Flood Insurance Cost?
+How Much Does Flood Insurance Cost in 2026?
 Average Rates by Zone

 Flood insurance premiums are primarily driven by your FEMA flood zone designation, your home's elevation relative to the Base Flood Elevation (BFE), and property-specific factors like foundation type, square footage, and claims history.
-NFIP now prices policies using Risk Rating 2.0, a more individualized methodology introduced in 2021.
+NFIP now prices policies using Risk Rating 2.0, a more individualized methodology fully implemented in April 2023.

 Flood Zone Risk Level NFIP Annual Range Private Market Range